victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/PSet1/Solution A.md

 ## Problem A.1: Loading Cow Data:

-First of all, we need to load the data to be used with our program, with the function ```load_cows``` we can do it by reading the file that has the cow's name and weight such data we need it to be loaded in a dictionary where the *key* is the cow's name and the *value* is its weight.
+First of all, we need to load the data to be used within our program, with the function ```load_cows``` we can do it by reading the file that has the cow's name and weight such data we need it to be loaded in a dictionary where the *key* is the cow's name and the *value* is its weight.
 A good approach is iterating through each file's line with ```readlines()``` method and attributing the data to the *key,value* pair on the dictionary as:

 ```py
 def load_cows(filename):